 Koala populations across the Wide Bay Burnett are in crisis as a result of loss of habitat, injury and fatality from domestic animal attacks and vehicle strikes, and a rapid rise in the rate of individuals affected by disease.

-The Wide Bay Burnett Environment Council Inc (WBBEC) is proud to present the Wide Bay Burnett ‘Koalas in Crisis’ Forum on Friday 7th October at the Bauple Recreation Centre (Forestry Rd, Bauple).
+The Wide Bay Burnett Environment Council Inc (WBBEC) was proud to present the Wide Bay Burnett ‘Koalas in Crisis’ Forum on Friday 7th October 2016 at the Bauple Recreation Centre (Forestry Rd, Bauple).

 - koala ecology and behaviour,